Dirty Heads

 Dirty Heads is an American reggae rock band from Huntington Beach, California.
 Their debut album, Any Port in a Storm, was released on September 23, 2008, by Executive Music Group (Fontana/Universal).
-Their latest album, Midnight Control, was released on August 26, 2023, by Better Noise Music.
+Their latest album, 7 Seas, was released on June 12, 2026, by Better Noise Music.
 They have been associated with music groups such as Sublime with Rome, 311, and Pepper, and have toured with groups including Cobra Starship, Aer, and Gym Class Heroes.

 History

-Early history/formation (1996-2006)
+Early history/formation (1996–2006)

 The band was founded in 1996 by Jared "Dirty J" Watson and vocalist/guitarist Dustin "Duddy B" Bushnell in Orange County, CA, drawing inspiration from the area's reggae and ska culture.
 The two first met at a party during their first year of high school.
 Upon hearing one of Bushnell's rap demo tapes, Watson became inspired to collaborate with him on a new project.
 Bushnell was already in a punk rock band at the time, while Watson had no previous music experience.
 In Bushnell's garage, the two began writing hip hop songs with reggae and punk influences.
 Before filling their current lineup, Watson and Bushnell would perform with Bushnell's older brother Jake Bushnell's band, HB Surround Sound.
 The band's name stems from their older brothers and family calling them "dirty heads" when they were younger.

 In 2007, the newly formed band recorded their first demo album, Dirty Demo.
 It included seven tracks, with an additional song "Gimmie The Mic", listed on the back cover as 'track number 77'.